COVID-19 Updates: State of public health emergency declared.

 - international connections

 - opportunity identification

 - export readiness

-- While Alberta exports around the globe, in 2018 our top markets were the United States, China, Japan, Mexico and Indonesia.
+- While Alberta exports around the globe, in 2020, our top markets were the United States, China, Japan and Mexico.

 - The Government of Alberta operates 12 international offices in various locations in Asia, Southeast Asia, Europe and North America.

 Alberta Agriculture and Food Products and Services: Export Catalogue

 Designed for importers, distributors and buyers located outside of Canada, this catalogue features agriculture products and services that Alberta exports internationally.